About the Found

 To carry forward Henrik Lyding's artistic and professional values by recognising individuals and institutions that work with the same high level of integrity, quality and commitment to the performing arts.

-Promoting artistic development
+Encouraging artistic development

-To support production and innovation
+Supporting production and innovation

-Strengthening Danish Performing Arts
+Strengthening Danish performing arts

 A BURNING COMMITMENT